cooklang/cooklang-c/README.md

 git clone https://github.com/cooklang/cook-in-c.git
 ```

-## Usage:
+## Documentation
-Cook-in-c can either be compiled as an executable to be run directly on linux systems, or it can be compiled as a shared library, which can then be used by other languages.

-### Documentation:
-The recipe struct:
+The **Recipe** struct:
 ```C
 typedef struct {
   List * metaData;
   List * stepList;

 } Recipe;
 ```
-will hold all the metaData and steps in the file after parsing with the yyparse() function, with the previously allocated recipe.
-A recipe can be made for use via:
+will hold all the metaData and steps in the file after parsing.

+The **Recipe** structure uses linked lists to store the parsed data.
+Traversal through the data after parsing is handled by the linked list library.
+All of the functions and documentation for the linked list can be found and described thoroughly in the *LinkedListLib.h* file, under the *include* folder.

+The **toString(List * list)** method can be used to convert a linked list to a string, using the **printData** method that is supplied on creation of the recipe (the default setup is used in the **createRecipe()** function below).
+The **printData** method for the **List * stepList** (a list of parsed steps from the input) will return a string in JSON format.
+The string includes a seperate JSON element for each direction that is found in the step, one direction per line.

+To begin working with the parser, a Recipe has to be initialized with these steps:
 ```C
 // setup the recipe
 Recipe * finalRecipe = createRecipe();